 The Pond Parcel has significant topographical variation and limited paved access ways.

-The flattest portions of the site also fall into the Zone 2 area, which would require careful consideration if developed, but is still feasible and they are surrounded by residential areas.
+The flattest portions of the site also fall into the Zone 2 area, making residential construction more challenging, but still feasible and surrounded by residential areas.

 KEY OPPORTUNITIES